machinekoder/asciidoc-sandbox/Starting-a-Machinekit-configuration-at-boot.md

 After you have that everything works fine its time to enable the service to be started at boot:

         sudo systemctl enable example.service

+### Reboot
+Now it is time to reboot the system to test configuration:

+        sudo reboot

+Take a cup of coffee and cross your fingers...

+### Also Useful

+If you want to disable service again:

+        sudo systemctl disable example.service

+Stopping the service:

+        sudo systemctl stop example.service